Head Coach: Pat McGee (2nd season in 2016)

 "I have been able to research Pat McGee's success as a student-athlete, educator and coach," Barbone said.
 "His leadership embraces the community college experience, the mission statement of the CCCAA, and has tremendous conviction for student success on and off the field.
 His background and wide range of related experiences in education and athletics will provide an atmosphere where our students can benefit, excel and chase their dreams.”

-McGee is married to his wife Jen and the couple has two young children in Brody, age 5 this month, and Carson, who will turn 1 later this year.
+McGee is married to his wife Jen and the couple has two young children in Brody, age 5, and Carson, 1.
 The McGee family lives in Upland.

 Nico Calderaro is in his second season at PCC as Coach McGee's pitching coach and recruiting coordinator.

 Calderaro, 24, is a graduate of Azusa Pacific University (B.S.
 Applied Exercise Science) where he earned a playing scholarship.
 An arm injury prevented him from playing at APU.

 Calderaro pitched two seasons at Mt.
 San Antonio College (2010-11), earning All-South Coast Conference First Team honors as a freshman.
 He was a two-time All-CIF Southern Section First Team selection at Bonita High, achieving Miramonte League MVP honors his senior season in 2009.
 He compiled a sparkling 18-6 record and 2.06 ERA in his three prep seasons.